Open topic with navigation

 Portable class libraries, which are deprecated, do not include a reference to synrnt, so if all Synergy projects in a solution are for portable class libraries, you must manually add a reference to the Synergex.SynergyDE.synrnt NuGet package, and this reference must be added to a project that is not for a portable class library.
 For example, if a C# application has a Synergy portable class library, you must manually add this reference to some other project (e.g., to the project for the executable).
 Use the Visual Studio NuGet Package Manager to install the package; then add the reference.

 Synergy .NET assemblies (executables and class libraries) require either traditional Synergy licensing or Synergy device licensing.

-To deploy a UWP application, the target system must have a Windows 10 operating system (e.g., Windows 10 Mobile).
+To deploy a UWP application with a Synergy .NET Standard library, the target system must have a Windows 10 operating system (e.g., Windows 10 Mobile).